bsu-cs315/P2-avanaman/README.md

 - https://www.kenney.nl/assets/abstract-platformer

 ## Reflection
 This iteration shown to be one of my better ones.
 I have more of a solid layout of what I am doing for this project.
 There is so much information packed into this that I tend to forget the easy things like how to add the button pressed code.
 I just get too focused on what I'm doing.
 I think I have a good start going.
+My main issue is that GoDot refuses to run for too long before shutting down.
+On top of that, it is not always taking my saves.
+My grade is based on what my last knwon save did.
+The few things I have yet to do is figure out how to have the camera to follow the player and then I have yet to put in an object for the player to interct with as of this last save.

 ## Self Evaluation